ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Methods

 where $T_i = \exp ( -\sum_{j=1}^{i-1}\tau_j\delta_j )$.
 Note that $w_i$, $\delta_i$ and $N$ indicate the alpha blending weight, the interval between adjacent samples and the number of samples, respectively.
 Finally, the radiance field is trained by minimizing the mean squared errors (MSE) between the rendered pixels and GTs:

 where $\mathcal{R}$ is a batch of inputs.

-\paragraph{\textbf{FlipNeRF.}} Implemented upon mip-NeRF, the FlipNeRF~\cite{seo2023flipnerf} utilizes a set of flipped reflection rays $\mathbf{r}'$ as additional training rays, which are derived from the original ray directions $\mathbf{\bar{d}}$ and the estimated normal vectors $\mathbf{\hat{n}} = \sum_{i=1}^{N} w_{i}\mathbf{n}_{i}$ as follows:
+\textbf{FlipNeRF. \ } Implemented upon mip-NeRF, the FlipNeRF~\cite{seo2023flipnerf} utilizes a set of flipped reflection rays $\mathbf{r}'$ as additional training rays, which are derived from the original ray directions $\mathbf{\bar{d}}$ and the estimated normal vectors $\mathbf{\hat{n}} = \sum_{i=1}^{N} w_{i}\mathbf{n}_{i}$ as follows:

 where $\mathbf{d}' = 2(\mathbf{\bar{d}} \cdot \hat{\mathbf{n}})\hat{\mathbf{n}} - \mathbf{\bar{d}}$ and $\mathbf{o}' = \mathbf{p}_s - t_s\mathbf{d}'$ indicate the flipped reflection direction and the newly set camera origin derived from the object's estimated surface $\mathbf{p}_s = \mathbf{o} + t_s\mathbf{\bar{d}}$, respectively.
 Note that $t_s$ is the distance to the estimated object surface.
-Taking advantage of Lambertian surface assumption, which is useful for a few-shot training framework utilizing the GT pixel values of original rays to provide relevant supervisory signals for additional rays, the flipped reflection rays can be optimized effectively with filtering the ineffective rays whose angle with the corresponding original rays are over the masking threshold $\psi=90^\circ$.
-However, despite the Lambertian assumption, the FlipNeRF makes use of \textbf{specular} reflection rays, which are mainly originated from the non-Lambertian surface, making its framework conflict with physical characteristics.
+By utilizing the GT pixel values of original rays to provide relevant supervisory signals for additional rays, the flipped reflection rays can be optimized effectively with filtering the ineffective rays whose angle with the corresponding original rays are over the masking threshold $\psi=90^\circ$.
+However, despite the countless potential candidates for effective additional rays in unseen view areas under the masking threshold, only the flipped reflection ray is utilized, leading to suboptimal training efficiency.

-Our HourglassNeRF is built upon FlipNeRF while achieving better rendering quality with more fine details compared to FlipNeRF thanks to our proposed hourglass casting.
-Furthermore, we conceptualize the hourglass as a bundle of flipped \textbf{diffuse} reflection rays in line with the Lambertian assumption, leading to a more physically reasonable training framework.
+Our ARC-NeRF is built upon FlipNeRF while achieving better rendering quality with more fine details compared to FlipNeRF thanks to our proposed Area Ray casting.
+Furthermore, we conceptualize the Area Ray as a bundle of multiple rays to cover a broad unseen view region, more optimally utilizing ray augmentation.